SculptedNYX/WhatsApp-Group-Adder/README.md

 This is a js app developed to allow mass addition of phone numbers to a whatsApp group

 # Disclaimer
-This app is built based on [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js#whatsapp-webjs) so please read their disclaimer.
+This app is not offical or related to developers from whatsapp This app is built based on [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js#whatsapp-webjs) so please read their disclaimer.

 # Dependencies